pcpathik/projectCAGD/codebook.md

 * `SITTING` (value `4`): subject was sitting during the test
 * `STANDING` (value `5`): subject was standing during the test
 * `LAYING` (value `6`): subject was laying down during the test

+##The R script
+The R script, `run_analysis.R`, does the following:

+1. Download the dataset if it does not already exist in the working directory
+2. Load the feature info
+3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+4. Loads the activity and subject data for each dataset, and merges those columns with the dataset
+5. Merges the two datasets
+6. Load the activity info
+7. maps the activity to the tidy dataset
+8. Creates a dataset that consists of the average (mean) value of each variable for each subject and activity pair.

+The result after step 7 is shown in the file `tidy.csv`.
+The result after step 8 is shown in the file `mean.csv`.